How to Protect Your Privacy When You Travel

 -

-Don’t hang the hotel key card holder on your bag where the room number shows.
+Don’t display hotel key cards where the room number is visible.

 -